SSWConsulting/SSW.Rules.Content/rules/build-inter-office-interaction/rule.md

   * Putting developers from the China office onto a project with Australian developers

 * A fun weekly company meeting e.g.
-  * everyone meets on Friday for 30 minutes to discuss a fun question
+  * Everyone meets on Friday for 30 minutes to discuss a fun question

 * Rotating daily scrums e.g.
   * Each week 1 person from each office is paired up to do a daily scrum with each other

 * Virtual coffee events e.g.
   * People from different offices are paired up to have virtual coffee

+* Get people involved with videos or events for others offices (especially other countries) e.g.
+  * A Chinese dev does a presentation at the Sydney User Group

+* Organise meetings to discuss culturally different issues e.g.
+  * Everyone talks about localization or WeChat MiniApps

+* Film videos about other offices e.g.
+  * What is it like to work in the China office?
+  * What are the differences in the app market in China and Australia? i.e. WeChat vs Facebook etc
+  * Localization - What is your reaction if you see Chinese on a web page?